 The Financial Statements are presented in sterling, which is the functional currency and presentational currency of the Company.
-At 30 September 2016, the Company's investments, with the exception of five, were priced in sterling.
-The five exceptions, Heineken, listed in the Netherlands, Remy Cointreau listed in France, and Dr. Pepper Snapple, The Kraft Heinz Company and Mondelez International, all listed in the United States, represent 18% of the portfolio (see page 9).
+At 30 September 2017, the Company's investments, with the exception of six, were priced in sterling.
+The six exceptions, Heineken, listed in the Netherlands, Remy Cointreau listed in France, and Dr. Pepper Snapple, The Kraft Heinz Company, Manchester United and Mondelez International, all listed in the United States together represent 19% of the portfolio.